Cookie Consent by Privacy Policies Generator website

 No, the legal right to pass relates solely to the right of way.
 Landowners can ask you to leave land to which you have no right of access.
 However, you may take a short route around an illegal obstruction, or remove it to get past it.

-Can I ride a horse, or a bike on a footpath?
+Can I ride a horse, or a bike on a public footpath?

 No, not without the prior consent of the landowner, otherwise you would be committing trespass.

-Can I take a pram, pushchair or wheelchair on a right of way?
+Can I take a pram, pushchair or wheelchair on a public right of way?

 Yes, as they are considered a 'usual accompaniment' to a person on foot.

-Is it illegal to drive cars or motorcycles on public paths?
+Is it illegal to drive cars or motorcycles on public rights of way?

-Anyone who drives a motor vehicle on a footpath or bridleway without permission from the landowner is committing an offence.
+Anyone who drives a motor vehicle on a public footpath or public bridleway without permission from the landowner is committing an offence.

-Races or speed trials on paths are forbidden.
+Races or speed trials on public rights of way are forbidden.

 Permission for other types of trials on paths may be sought from the local authority, if the landowner gives consent.